SoftUni-Internal/interactive-content/EN/05-Exam-Preparation/01-Problem-02.md

 If the given item exists, you should change its position and put it in the last position of your inventory.

 ## Output
-After receiving `Craft!` print out all items in your inventory, separated by `, ` a comma and a space.
+After receiving `Craft!`, print out all items in your inventory, separated by `, ` a comma and a space.

 [code-task title="Problem: Inventory" taskId="js-fundamentals-examPreparation-problem-2" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]
 [code-editor language=javascript]